 House Prices: In 2013 attached/row homes sold for $675,000 to $995,000.
 Smaller semis started at about $675,000 with no parking, semis with parking about $900,000+ to the large, totally done semis for up to $1,475,000.
 No cottages sold in 2013 but on the best streets they would sell for well over $1.3 million.
 There are very few detached homes and they sell for up to $2.1 million.
 Large Victorian mansions start at about $2.5 million.
-In 2014 prices have continued to rise.
+In 2014 prices continue to rise.
 It is definitely a very sought-after area.
 An original cottage on a big lot sold for $930,000 in 2014, a spectacular renovated and extended 'cottage' recently sold for over $1.5 million, a 3 storey renovated semi sold for $1.6 million and a fully detached, rebuilt detached for $2.4 million.
-Large Victorian mansions of which there are only a couple would sell in the $3 million range.
+Large Victorian mansions of which there are only a couple would sell in the $2.5 to $3 million range.
 A small entry level attached starts at about $650,000, a semi for over $700,000.

 Cabbagetown Events: The Riverdale Farm is open every day of the week with many farm animals and in the spring, their ‘babies’ on show!
 The Cabbagtown Festival is held in September along with the annual Blair’s Run and a street party on Parliament.
 The Riverdale Farmer’s Market is open to the public in Riverdale Park every Tuesday from May to October, The Forsythia Festival is held in May, and ‘Luminato’ in June.